harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

 <!-- image (6).png image (3).png image (5).png -->

-5. If you want to view or change the [Projects and Org Units](/docs/category/projects-and-org-units) associated with the profile, select **Associations**.
+5. If you want to view or change the projects and Org Units associated with the profile, select **Associations**.
 Projects and org units are automatically derived from the connector you chose for **Change Failure Rate**.
+For more information, go to [Pivot Points](/docs/category/pivot-points)

 <!-- image (12).png -->